7 Sneaky Things That Trigger IBS Symptoms

 The fix: Want to get back in shape but unsure of how to start?
 Try walking!
 Here’s what happens to your body when you start walking 10,000 steps a day.

-Now that you’re familiar with these common IBS triggers, check out 10 ways to improve your gut health.
+Now that you’re familiar with these common IBS triggers, find out 10 ways to improve your gut health.